-Being very clear about how and why you think the brand should intervene will make it easier for the brand to consider taking specific action
+Being very clear about how and why you think the brand should intervene will make it easier for the brand to consider taking specific action a direct violation of the law or their own Code of Conduct.

 Is the issue a violation of labour law and/or buyer codes of conduct?